 Humble Bundle is a website which offers a bundle of games for a small subscription fee.
 On a Humble Monthly page they created sense of urgency by displaying a timer and a message “Time is running out”.

 I hope you found these tips valuable.
-If you had success with some other tactic I would love to hear about it in the comments below.
+If you had success with some other tactic we would love to hear about it.